 CO: Copped Out1 – slow to sink.
 Bodies dumped in ditch-water are destroyed by the weakness of blood.

-PD: Piss-poor Deprived2 – forever crudely young, shamefully bare-faced and corrupt, perpetual rejuvenation.
+PD: Piss-poor and Deprived2 – forever crudely young, shamefully bare-faced and corrupt, perpetually regenerating.

 Wheezer Geezer is one of their kind,

 in a night-vest, half-mast and greasy,

 too small an envelope for his roundly ripe belly.